ChrstphrHll/npc_gen/students/Varlae Voron.md

 ---
 # Varlae Voron
 ### Description
-- Half-Orc Wizard from Magmus Centerhold
+- Half-Orc Wizard from Verdain
 - 6th year Exploration student in Treskal
 - long curly dirty blonde hair that's plain, Pale Gray eyes, and Pale Gray skin
 - Is Friendly and Foolish, and has Peace as their ideal
+- Speaks in a strong, indirect, sustained manner

 ### Notes